 SpectroCoin has a variety of other crypto services like a wallet, a crypto-fiat exchange service and debit cards.

 Location: Austin, Texas

 Unchained Capital lends cash to long-term cryptocurrency holders.
-Unchained Capital offers both Bitcoin and Ethereum-leveraged loans for personal, small business and real estate use.
-Crypto owners leverage their assets for loans anywhere from three to 60 months, with interest rates ranging from 8 to 14 percent.
-Once a borrower is locked into a loan, Unchained holds their crypto in a blockchain-secured vault that requires the permission of the borrower, company and third-party key agent to avoid a single point-of-failure.
+Unchained Capital offers Bitcoin-leveraged loans for personal, small business and real estate use.
+Once a borrower is locked into a loan, Unchained holds their crypto in a blockchain-secured multisig vault that requires the permission of any two of the borrowers, company or third-party key agent to release the collateral.
+This helps avoid a single point-of-failure.